rollator3000/MS_omics/README.md

 ## Project Organization
 ```
-    ├── LICENSE
-    ├── .git               <- Folder for VersionControl [created by GIT]
     ├── README.md          <- Top-level 'README' for developers
     │
     ├── code               <- All the R-Code needed to run this repository!